When you go to order an espresso, you may be faced with the choice between a regular espresso and a doppio.

 A typical espresso bean is roasted longer than a bean used for filtered or drip coffee, and these beans will come out darker at the end of their roasting:

-Typical filtered or pour over coffees will use beans that are light to medium-dark roasted.
-Espresso beans are typically roasted for the longest period out of all the available beans.
+Typical filtered or pour-over coffees will use beans that are light to medium-dark roasted.

-When the beans are roasted in this way, it reduces the acidity, which changes the flavor from other styles of coffee you might be used to.
+When the beans are roasted in this way, it reduces the acidity, which alters the flavor from that of other styles of coffee you might be accustomed to.

-The roasting process also gives a chance for more of the oils to come out.
+The roasting process also allows more of the oils to be released.
 This contributes to the heavy, delicious flavor that espresso fans love.

 Tip: Check out the best coffee beans for espresso here!